-I like this expression Anglo-Saxon.
+I like this Anglo-Saxon expression.
 Overseas: literally "beyond the seas, overseas".
-Understand: "elsewhere, abroad".
+To understand: "elsewhere, abroad".

-A promise from other continents and distant horizons.
-The more I get into life, the more I dream ofoverseas.
-Always, this irresistible desire elsewhere...
+A promise of other continents and distant horizons.
+The more I am caught up in daily life, the more I dream ofoverseas.
+Always, this irresistible desire for elsewhere...

-I'll come back and talk about Asia, very quickly.
-From my last escapade in July, I still have to tell you about my island stay in Derawan, off Borneo, in the Celebes Sea.
-And then to mount my underwater videos shot in Sipadan...
+I promise, I will come back to tell you about Asia, very soon.
+From my last escapade, in July, I still have to tell you about my island stay in Derawan, off Borneo, in the Celebes Sea.
+And then to edit my underwater videos shot in Sipadan...

 But since my return, at the end of July, another overseas trots in my head.

-A project still vague.
-Which I hoped to concretize in the spring, perhaps.
-And then, a miraculous and unexpected beach of free time arose in my planning of September, at the very end of the month.
+A still vague project.
+I was hoping to make it happen in the spring, maybe.
+And then, a miraculous and unexpected free time slot appeared in my September schedule, at the very end of the month.
 Ah, there, there...
-How to resist?
+How could I resist?

-So here it is: I decided to cross a new ocean, to leave the other side of the Atlantic.
+So here it is: I decided to cross a new ocean, to go across the Atlantic.
 Destination?
 Montreal!

-It remains for me to potash the travel guide Montreal from the Quebec publisher Ulysses. thanks to Pascalfor his advice on the subject, always advised.
-And to say that I have not yet found the time to immerse myself in it...
+All I have to do now is read the travel guide Montreal from the Quebec publisher Ulysses. thanks to Pascalfor his advice on the subject, always wise.
+And to think that I still haven't found the time to dive into it...
 (Note that there is also a digital version to download, like the Lonely Planet.)

-In short, once is not custom: I do not take my diving equipment and I fly to the West instead of heading to the Orient!
+Anyway, for once, I don't take my diving equipment with me and I fly to the West instead of heading to the East!

-A first, for me.
-I have never set foot on the American continent.
-The two times I took a transatlantic flight, I stopped just before In the Caribbean.
+A first for me.
+I have never set foot on the American continent before.
+The two times I took a transatlantic flight, I stopped just before, In the Caribbean.

-In Montreal, I am going to visit friends who are there for a year.
-And I hope to finally meet, "in real life", my sister Marie-Julie Gagnon.
+In Montreal, I'm going to visit some friends, who are living there for a year.
+And I hope to finally meet, "in real life", my colleague Marie-Julie Gagnon.

-No bubbles in anticipation, therefore, for this Canadian week.
+No bubbles in the forecast, therefore, for this Canadian week.
 But new discoveries, a change of scenery of another kind.
-An American and urban trip on French soil, which promises to be exciting.
+An American and urban trip in French-speaking countries, which promises to be fascinating.

-That I like to feel this small inner trepidation, this excitement that is reborn with each new project of travel.
+How I love to feel that little trepidation inside, that excitement that is reborn with each new travel project.
 It's more than impatience.
-An irrepressible desire to go elsewhere... overseas.
+An irrepressible desire to go and see elsewhere... overseas.